danielabar/book_review_demo/docs/cucumber.md

 ## Brainstorming

 ### WIP Review Management Edge Cases
-- Attempt to submit a review with invalid data (blank body, rating outside range)
 - Attempt to submit a second review for the same book (UI doesn't even allow this, maybe belongs as model test)
 - Navigating away from review form and returning (data preservation)
 - Review with very long content